jdorn/json-editor/README.md

 ### Destroy

-This removes the editor HTML from the DOM and prepares everything for garbage collection.
+This removes the editor HTML from the DOM and frees up memory.

 ```javascript
 $("#editor_holder").jsoneditor('destroy');